Nursing Scholarships for Students Living with Disabilities

 Undergraduate Nursing Scholarships

-Students living with disabilities may be unaware of the many available scholarships for nursing school.
+Students living with disabilities might not realize the range of scholarships available for nursing school.
+A great starting point for financial aid opportunities – including graduate school – is completing the Free Application for Federal Student Aid (FAFSA) application.
 While the following list of scholarships is not exhaustive, it covers several different funding opportunities for high school and undergraduate students living with disabilities.

 AbbVie Cystic Fibrosis Scholarship